linuxphile/llm_emotion_classification/README.md

 I have had difficulties getting Mistral to reliably to limit its response to single word only.

 TODO:
-    Apply `StructuredOutputParser` to further limit output for better storage later
+    Update to show example of using OpenAI API instead of just Ollama

 *Requirements*:
-    Note you must have [Ollama](https://ollama.com/download) installed on your machine with Mistral downloaded.
+    Note you must have [Ollama](https://ollama.com/download) installed on your machine with Mistral, Gemma, Llama or whatever model you want to use downloaded.